whalderman/search-quality-rater-guidelines-tldr/docs/ja/about/index.md

 ## Translations

-Small portions of this site's Quality Rater Guidelines translation are sourced from Mr. [Hirōka Ryo](https://www.suzukikenichi.com/blog/)'s older translation of the same document.
+Small portions of this site's Quality Rater Guidelines translation are sourced from [広岡 謙さん](https://twitter.com/0penkenhiro)のolder translation of the same document.